Pattern Recognition Based Machine Anomaly Detection

-Using SensiML generated algorithms, developers and integrators of programmable sensor devices can offer industrial end-users rapidly customizable smart sensors conforming to a variety outputs.
+Using SensiML generated algorithms and the QuickLogic QuickAI HDK, developers and integrators of programmable sensor devices can offer industrial end-users rapidly customizable smart sensors conforming to a variety outputs.
 As machine-specific anomaly detectors, sensors can be built with custom trained responses programmed on-site during system commissioning or retrofit.
-With extremely low data rate output and power efficient microcontroller-based signal processing, long-life battery powered sensors are achievable avoiding high initial installation costs of wired/powered sensor points.
+With low data rate output of only insights of interest and power efficient microcontroller-based signal processing, long-life battery powered sensors are achievable avoiding high initial installation costs of wired/powered sensor points.

 Smart anomaly detection sensors powered by SensiML algorithms can readily feature:

-- Continuous or triggered high frequency raw sampling (up to 10kHz)
+- Continuous or triggered high frequency raw sampling (up to 100kHz)

 - Anomaly severity level/quality assessment with event-driven excursion metrics

-- Long-life battery powered operation with efficient signal processing and power management schemes
+- Long-life battery powered operation with efficient signal processing and hardware accelerated feature extractors

 - Local real-time alert/control or remote interfacing over wireless or wired network interfaces